Yago/agrid.css/README.md

 ```.span1``` or ```.offset1``` = one column <br />
 ```.last``` is the required class for the last column

-## It gives you a complete control over the grid with the LESS files !
+## It gives you a complete control over the grid with the LESS file !

 ```@maxWidth``` is the max width of your grid<br />
 ```@columnRatio``` is the proportion between column and gutter